openstack-archive/infra-manual/doc/source/developers.rst

 otherwise Gerrit will give you an error message and refuse to accept your contact information.

-Employees of the the U.S. Government do not sign the Individual CLA.
+Employees of the U.S. Government do not sign the Individual CLA.
 Instead, someone with authority to sign on behalf of your agency should sign the `U.S. Government Contributor License Agreement
 <https://wiki.openstack.org/wiki/GovernmentCLA>`_.
 Please contact the